 Flashlight and batteries

-Spending money for the Candy Shop (we sell t-shirts/sweatshirts for $8-$20)
+Spending money for the Candy Shop (see Candy Shop info below)

 Sunglasses